-- 2.52 An entity shall not offset assets and liabilities, or income and expenses, unless required or permitted by this [draft] FRS. - (a) Measuring assets net of valuation allowances for example, allowances for inventory obsolescence and allowances for uncollectible receivables is not offsetting. - (b) If an entity's normal operating activities do not include buying and selling fixed assets, including investments and operating assets, then the entity reports gains and losses on disposal of such assets by deducting from the proceeds on disposal the carrying amount of the asset and related selling expenses.
+- 2.52 An entity shall not offset assets and liabilities, or income and expenses, unless required or permitted by an FRS. - (a) Measuring assets net of valuation allowances (for example, allowances for inventory obsolescence and allowances for uncollectible receivables) is not offsetting. - in the second se If an entity's normal operating activities do not include buying and selling fixed (b)